i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 ## Installation

-1. Be sure that all requirements as stated in the requirements section are met
+1. Be sure that all requirements are met
 2. Upload the plugin through the plugin management interface
-3. Install the plugin through the plugin management interface
+3. Activate the plugin through the plugin management interface

-Note that plugin activation can take up several minutes.

 ## Update

-1. Be sure that all requirements as stated in the requirements section are met
+1. Be sure that all requirements are met
 2. Backup your plugin configuration file if needed
 3. Upload the plugin through the plugin management interface
 4. Restore your plugin configuration file if needed
 5. Update the plugin list through the plugin management interface

-Note that plugin update can take up several minutes.

 ## Configuration